FzS92/FS_chatbot_rag/README.md

 # Financial Chatbot with Retrieval-Augmented Generation (RAG)

 This is a Python-based financial chatbot equipped with **Retrieval-Augmented Generation (RAG)**.
-The chatbot seamlessly interacts with users, addressing financial queries by amalgamating the top insights from online sources with the user's input.
+The chatbot seamlessly interacts with users, addressing financial queries by combining the top insights from online sources with the user's input.

 ## Overview